Meta Quest 3S vs. Quest 2: New brain and eyes, old tricks

 Even though both headsets use Fresnel lenses, Meta found a way to make the Quest 3S 20% slimmer than the Quest 2, or about 19mm / 0.75in. thinner.
 Meta also made the Quest 3S look flatter, with a harder line along the front edge where the Quest 2 is more curved.

 In terms of weight, the Quest 2 weighs 11 grams less, or about 0.4 ounces.
-You're not going to notice the difference; either way, you're going to want an Elite Strap to balance the weight better.
+You're not going to notice the difference; either way, most people will want to buy an Elite Strap to balance the weight better.
+Among the best Quest 3S accessories, the BoboVR M3 Pro, KIWI design H4 Boost, and YOGES Y13 are all recommended strap upgrades that won't cost too much.

-The most obvious design difference is the camera array; we'll talk about mixed reality next, but strictly from an aesthetic perspective, the Quest 3S puts its cameras front and center in a fun triangular pattern, whereas the Quest 2 camera sensors are smaller, isolated recesses.
+The most obvious design difference is the camera array; we'll talk about mixed reality next, but strictly from an aesthetic perspective, the Quest 3S puts its cameras front and center in a fun triangular pattern, whereas the Quest 2 camera sensors are smaller, isolated recesses, making the front look quite plain.

 Frustratingly, Meta chose to drop the 3.5mm headphone jack from the Quest 2 and 3 in the 3S; your only options are to use the built-in speakers or wireless earbuds with a USB-C receiver that allows for charging passthrough in case you have a battery pack.
 And on that note, the Quest 3S has its USB-C charging port in the right arm, whereas the Quest 2 port is directly on the headset body.